cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

    ```
    kubectl apply -k ./kustomize
    ```
-9. Verify that the certificate was created:
+9. Verify that the certificate was created and is ready:
     ```
-    kubectl -n cb-core get certificate
+    kubectl -n cb-core get certificate --watch
     ```
 10. Now that we successfully created a TLS certificate with the Let's Encrypt staging service we will create a Let's Encrypt production `Issuer`.
 Make a copy of the ***letsencrypt-staging-issuer.yml*** in the ***cert-manager*** directory name ***letsencrypt-production-issuer.yml*** in the ***cert-manager*** directory and update the `metadata` `name`, `spec` `acme` `server` and `spec` `acme` `privateKeySecretRef` `name` so it matches the following:
     ```yaml